pulse-browser/gluon/docs/content/getting-started/overview.md

 ?
 Enter a vendor › Fushra
 ```

 The appid follows reverse dns naming conventions.
 For example, Fushra owns the domain `fushra.com`, so our browser is `com.fushra.browser.desktop`.
-If you do not have a domain, you can use your username / psudomim as the appid, e.g. `trickypr.watermelon`.
+If you do not have a domain, you can use your username / pseudonym as the appid, e.g. `trickypr.watermelon`.

 ```
 ?
 Enter an appid › dev.gluon.example